Skip to content

 Info

-Metaport relies on third-party APIs for its knowledge of frameworks, operating systems and language runtimes.
+Metaport relies on third-party APIs for its knowledge of frameworks, operating systems, webservers, databases, and language runtimes.
 These APIs are used to report end-of-life and end-of-support to teams.

 Export App Credentials for Developers